Curriculum » Gifted Learners

 Gifted Education

 Gifted Identification: All public schools in Ohio identify gifted students per the Ohio Revised Code and the Operating Standards for Identifying and Serving Gifted Children.
-Reading Community School District identifies children in grades kindergarten through twelve, who may be gifted in one or more of the following areas: exceptionally high IQ; exceptionally high academic ability in math, science, reading, writing, and/or social studies; exceptional creative thinking ability; and/or exceptional artistic and musical talent.
+Reading Community School District identifies children in grades kindergarten through twelve who may be gifted in one or more of the following areas: exceptionally high IQ; exceptionally high academic ability in math, science, and reading; exceptional creative thinking ability; and/or visual or performing arts ability in dance, drama, music, or visual arts.

 For identification purposes, we use instruments approved by the State for screening, assessment, and identification of children who are gifted.
 Our written plan for the screening, assessment, and identification of children who are gifted includes the following: